7 The Visual Culture of Consumerism and Fashion

 Selfridge was such a character that his story was adapted to the screen–let’s take a break and watch a trailer for the 2013 ITV show Mr. Selfridge.
 While you are watching, take note of how you might have felt entering a store like this one.
 What would the experience be like, and how many different layers of visual culture might you find?

-Mr. Selfridge was focused on bringing spectacle, pleasure, and status to the shopping experience rather than positioning it as a simple, practical household task that had to be crossed off a list.[5]
+Selfridge was focused on bringing spectacle, pleasure, and status to the shopping experience rather than positioning it as a simple, practical household task that had to be crossed off a list.[5]
 The skilled and deliberate use of visual culture helped him achieve this.
 His shop quickly became appealing to for many women in the Edwardian era as they experienced new levels of freedom in the public sphere.[6]

 By designing his store to be a luxurious space with mass-produced products made to seem like they were one-of-a-kind amidst a vast range of extravagant amenities, Selfridge positioned shopping as a social opportunity for women to participate in metropolitan cultural happenings, urging them to aspire to a fanciful life that could be attained by spending money in his store.
 He hid this motive beneath a veil of accessibility, making his store open to all and the various rooms within it free to visit with no monetary tips allowed.
-Customers could explore the space with no obligations to purchase anything, mingling with women of different social classes.[7]
+Customers were invited to explore the space with no obligations to purchase anything, mingling with women of different social classes.[7]

 We must again think critically about this notion of being “open to all,” since racism and racial politics had an influence on who could actually visit such social spaces comfortably.
 For example, in Philadelphia during the mid 20th century Black women were not permitted to work in department stores.
 We will return to the Selfridge story now, but this is another example of how contextual analysis can give us a broader and more detailed picture of the visual culture we are investigating.